mdozmorov/Programming_notes/README.md

 - Boettiger, Carl. “[An Introduction to Docker for Reproducible Research](https://doi.org/10.1145/2723872.2723882).”
 ACM SIGOPS Operating Systems Review 49, no. 1 (January 20, 2015) - High-level Docker overview.
 Technical challenges, ways to address them (virtual machines).
 Docker concept of one pipeline - one image, dockerfiles, image versioning, using with RStudio, reusable modules, example commands, best practices

 - Boettiger, Carl, and Dirk Eddelbuettel. “[An Introduction to Rocker: Docker Containers for R](https://journal.r-project.org/archive/2017/RJ-2017-065/index.html).”
 The R Journal 9, no. 2 (2017) - Rocker.
 Docker definitions.
 Command examples.
 Singularity. [rocker-project.org](https://www.rocker-project.org/)

+### Kubernetes

+- [future-kubernetes](https://github.com/paciorek/future-kubernetes) - instructions for setting up and using a Kubernetes cluster for running R in parallel using the future package.

+- [Container Training](http://container.training/) - lecture notes and videos of various Docker, Kubernetes presentations

 ## Cloud